venoajie/my-ai-assistant/TECHNICAL_DEBT.md

 ai --persona core/arc-1 --output-dir ai_runs/enhance_executor \
   -f src/ai_assistant/kernel.py \
   -f src/ai_assistant/executor.py \
-  "<ACTION>Enhance the executor system.
+  "&lt;ACTION&gt;Enhance the executor system.
 The manifest.json and associated logic should be updated to support 'create_directory' and 'move_file' actions.
-This will allow the AI to package more complex file system refactorings.</ACTION>"
+This will allow the AI to package more complex file system refactorings.&lt;/ACTION&gt;"

+### TD-005: PersonaLoader Failing to List Domain Personas
+-   **Problem:** The PersonaLoader does not list domain personas correctly.
+-   **Impact:** This makes it difficult for users to know which personas are available for use.
+-   **Required Action:** Update the PersonaLoader to correctly list all available domain personas.

+### TD-006: CLI Sanity Check Being Too Aggressive on Informational Commands
+-   **Problem:** The CLI sanity check is too aggressive on informational commands, causing unnecessary errors.
+-   **Impact:** This frustrates users who are trying to get information about the system.
+-   **Required Action:** Adjust the CLI sanity check to be less aggressive on informational commands.

+### TD-007: Executor Lacking mkdir/mv Support
+-   **Problem:** The executor system does not support file system operations like `mkdir` or `mv`.
+-   **Impact:** This limits the complexity of automated refactorings that can be performed in the "Output-First" mode.
+-   **Required Action:** Enhance the executor system to support `mkdir` and `mv` actions.